davidbonnet/astring/README.md

 const { generate } = require('astring');
 ```

-When used in a browser environment, the module exposes a global variable `astring`.
-The main function is accessible through the `default` property:
+When used in a browser environment, the module exposes a global variable `astring`:

 ```html
 <script src="astring.min.js" type="text/javascript"></script>